synapticloop/copyrightr/src/docs/usage.md

 where `${CURRENT_YEAR}` is generated through the system clock for the current year.

-The first match will form the replacement
+The last match will form the replacement.
+If the matched year is equal to the `${CURRENT_YEAR}` then no replacement would be made

 ## Configuration